 Follow us on Telegram for the latest updates: https://bit.ly/3LnFN1F

 Our verdict?
 Choose a hair wash schedule suited to your hair and your lifestyle - you don’t want to under or over-wash your hair until it dries out or becomes oilier.
-As long as dirt, odour and sweat are removed from your scalp and hair, you’re already a step closer to stronger, fresher hair Do, however, try to wash more than once a week, which is so far the consensus by stylists - 6 respondents said they only wash their hair once a week, and we’re a little …. concerned 😐 If you need some thorough cleaning, we recommend getting the Meridian Hair & Scalp Purity Treatment from Beijing 101.
+As long as dirt, odour and sweat are removed from your scalp and hair, you’re already a step closer to stronger, fresher hair Do, however, try to wash more than once a week, which is so far the consensus by stylists - 6 respondents said they only wash their hair once a week, and we’re a little …. concerned.

 First, they do a detailed hair and scalp analysis to develop a customised hair and scalp treatment based on your specific hair needs.
-Afterwards, your crown will be treated to their Signature Acupuncture Scalp Massage, which helps to enhance the flow of blood circulation and promote hair growth for fuller and stronger hair 😍 The treatment ends with low laser therapy.
-A helmet-like device will be placed on your head while you let science do its magic for you to come out with gorgeous hair in the end! 😉
+Afterwards, your crown will be treated to their Signature Acupuncture Scalp Massage, which helps to enhance the flow of blood circulation and promote hair growth for fuller and stronger hair.

 3. Wash your hijab often

-We understand that hair treatments don’t come cheap, so why not kickstart your haircare journey with a special promotion from Beijing 101 - Meridian Hair & Scalp Purity Treatment at $40 (U.P $532) and get $10 Lazada credits after your treatment 🥳Once you’ve got that good glorious hair going, you might even be able to flex them on vacation at the 5-star Shangri La Rasa Sentosa, all expenses paid 🤑
+We understand that hair treatments don’t come cheap, so why not kickstart your haircare journey with a special promotion from Beijing 101 - Stand a chance to win $250 Tiffany & Co.
+Gift Card when you book an appointment for this Award Winning Hair & Scalp Purity Treatment at ONLY $40 nett (U.P. $532).
+Plus, get $10 Fairprice credit after your visit.

 This article is brought to you by Beijing 101.